matatk/audiochart/README.md

 ### Google Charts Bits

-More instructions on this can be found in the [Google Charts documentation](https://developers.google.com/chart/).
+More details on this can be found in the [Google Charts documentation](https://developers.google.com/chart/).

  1. Load Google Charts API.